Setting up the Company Equity screen

 Resolution

-To access the Company Equity Screen
+Access the Company Equity screen

 The following fields are available: